charandas/NYCRestaurantBrowser/readme.md

 ### Steps: ###
 1. `cd` to the cloned directory.
 2. `npm install`.
-3. No need to run `bower install`: I have already handpicked my versions, it basically asked me about the angular and jQuery versions (with various choices) and I selected Angular 1.2.11 and jQuery 2.1.0.
+3. `bower install`: Here, it will ask about the angular and jQuery versions (with various choices).
+Please go ahead and select 1.2.11 for everything Angular and jQuery 2.1.0.
+(I tried checking in bower components but not my lucky day with version controlling them - I have done this in the past.)
 4. `grunt serve` should start the server with the hosted express/angular app.
 5. To run jshint: `grunt jshint` and `grunt jshint:test`.
 6. To run tests: `karma start` and `karma run` in another terminal preferrably.